 These days, Girona is a bustling, little-visited city.
-The Onyar River cuts through the city and pretty pastel colored villa-style buildings line the river on both sides.
+The Onyar River cuts through the city, and beautiful pastel-colored villa-style buildings line the river on both sides.
 Full of fashionable shops and elegant restaurants, not to mention superb historic hotels in the region, it’s a delight to visit and not as packed with tourists as other Spanish cities.
 Girona is full of beautiful reminders of its past- from the Jewish “Call” to the Moorish baths, to the abundant medieval architecture and more recent “Modernista” architecture.
-Girona used to be completely surrounded by a fortress wall, and a part of the remaining parts of the eastern city walls have been rebuilt, called the “Passeig de la Muralla”, which is now a lovely walkway around the ancient city, the “Casc Antic”.
-Girona is definitely worth a visit if you will be visiting Catalonia and is also a good base to visit many nearby attractions.
+Girona used to be surrounded by a fortress wall, and a part of the remaining parts of the eastern city walls have been rebuilt, called the “Passeig de la Muralla,” which is now a lovely walkway around the ancient city, the “Casc Antic.”
+Girona is definitely worth a visit if you will be visiting Catalonia and is also an excellent base to visit many nearby attractions.
 The river setting is quite magical and a romantic place to stay overnight and see the city illuminated by night.

 Gastronomy & Wine